Wil-B/Library-Tree/README.md

 6) Open package manager if it doesn't open automatically
 7) Import the package

+Tip: check out Quick setup for a flavour of capabilities

 ### SUPPORT
 The official discussion thread for Library Tree is located at [HydrogenAudio](https://hydrogenaud.io/index.php?topic=111060.0) and that's a great place to go for questions and other support issues.